eugenesvk/bypass-paywalls-chrome-clean/README.md

 For new sites you also have to opt-in to custom sites/request permissions for new domains (or wait for new release).

 #### Android
-Add-on was removed by Mozilla from add-on store.
+Add-on was removed by Mozilla from add-on store.\
+Current installations will stay active, but with no more updates.

+At the moment only the experimental GeckoView-based browser [SmartCookieWeb-Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases) can install/sideload a xpi-file by url.

-You can switch to Kiwi browser (Chromium) or use the [adblocker filter/userscripts](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters)
+You can also switch to [Kiwi browser (Chromium)](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or use the [adblocker filter/userscripts](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters)

 #### Chrome/Chromium
 Visit the [Chrome repository](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean) of Bypass Paywall Clean.